Skip to main content

 Tickets & Pricing

-No entrance fees for the peninsula; boat trips to Gili islands cost 150,000-300,000 IDR per person for day trips
+No entrance fees for the peninsula itself.
+Boat trips to surrounding islands range from 150,000-300,000 IDR per person depending on destination and group size

 Best Time to Visit